Mahlie Jewell

 Book a one-on-one session

-Open Peer Art Therapy groups are held on alternative Sunday evening via zoom, beginning at 5pm and ending at 7pm (AEST).
+The Open Art Therapy space is held on alternative Sunday evening via zoom, beginning at 5pm and ending at 7pm (AEDT).

 What to expect